-To prevent aggression towards strangers, early socialization is required.
+To prevent aggression toward strangers, early socialization is required.

 1. Is the Hygen Hound suitable for families with children?

-If the Hygen Hound is raised with children from an early age, the outcomes can be good.
+The outcomes can be good if the Hygen Hound is raised with children from an early age.
 With that being said, the Hound does have a tendency to be territorial over things like their food and toys, so it is important to train children to keep their distance and how to handle the dog appropriately.